ryzetech/Chillhop2WS/README.md

 **Optional:** If you want to, you can link this project in a panel on Twitch or share it in another way.
 Thank you for everything, it helps me a lot! 💙

 ## ⚠️ Errors?
 Problems?
 Questions?
-Open an issue [here](https://github.com/ryzetech/Chillhop2WS/issues).
+If you have questions or problems, open an issue [here](https://github.com/ryzetech/Chillhop2WS/issues).
 Try to describe your problem as accurately as possible and include screenshots if needed.
 If you want to improve something, make a pull request.
 I am open to changes! 😃

-## 🧑‍💻 For the devs
+## 👨‍💻 For the devs
 You can also run your own WebSocket server.
 The script tries to connect to port `4001` and sends the data as a JSON object in the following format:
 ```json
   {